martinmaguire89/milestone-project-2/README.md

 Allows the customer to connect and follow me through my social media accounts.

 ## Features Left to Implement
 * I would like to add a page for previous user to leave a review of their recent stay at dog friendly hotels to allow other users to know how they got on staying with there dog.
-This will improve there decision making when trying to decide where to stay.
+This will improve their decision making when trying to decide where to stay.
 * Personalised markers to differentiate between what markers are for places to stay, places to eat where dogs are allowed and both.
 * A further API added to the page to hotel booking site such as Booking.com to allow the user to see the prices of a night’s stay and potentially book rather than having to leave the webpage.

 ## Testing
-* Used Google Chrome developer tools to test website responsiveness across multiple devices such as Tablets, Mobiles and laptop.this allowed me to see any issue's with sizing in diffenr version control.
+* Used Google Chrome developer tools to test website responsiveness across multiple devices such as Tablets, Mobiles and laptop.
+This allowed me to see any issue's with sizing in different version control.
 *  I used different web browsers such as Microsoft edge and Firefox to test how my page would run on different web browsers.
-I then used each responsive tools in each browser to again test my version control to see if it would still work effectively or if I would encounter any problems.
+I then used each responsive tool in each browser to again test my version control to see if it would still work effectively or if I would encounter any problems.
 * Used [W3c validator](https://validator.w3.org/) to validate both HTML and CSS.
 I copied my code and pasted it into the validator to check for errors and warnings.
 * I tested each button when adding the JavaScript for each of them.
 Once one worked, I tested if it was still working on smaller screens and if there were any delay when clicked.
 Once I sorted this, I used the same JavaScript for each button to change the centre of the map to a specific location when clicked.
 * I used [cssautoprefixer](https://autoprefixer.github.io/) to help get the appropriate vendor prefixes needed for my code to work in all browsers.
 * Used [W3c validator](https://validator.w3.org/) to validate both HTML and CSS.
 I copied my code and pasted it into the validator to check for errors and warnings.

 ## Issues when Testing
-* On certain screen sizes smaller than a large view all the heading where beign pushed to the left along with the submit button.
-I corrected this by text centering all headidng an the submit so that if flowed nicley when going to smaller screens and remaiend in the middle.
+* On certain screen sizes smaller than a large view all the heading where being pushed to the left along with the submit button.
+I corrected this by text centring all heading and the submit so that if flowed nicely when going to smaller screens and remained in the middle.
 * The pawcation header was slightly to the left of the screen on all screen sizes.
 When testing this I found the navbar- heading was set with 15px padding right and 0 padding left.
 I fixed this by changing the padding to 15 px on the left too.
 This ensure it remained centred on all screen sizes.
-* when I reduced the screen to anything smaller than large screen size I noticed that all my button where being stacked on top of each other in a column.
+* when I reduced the screen to anything smaller than large screen size, I noticed that all my button where being stacked on top of each other in a column.
 Also, the last two buttons where overlapping each other.
 This did not look pleasing on the eye.
 Speaking with my mentor he suggested I use a flexbox for my buttons.
 I used a flex-container to wrap my buttons which allowed for appropriate spacing between them stopping the overlapping.
 It also meant when I went to a smaller screen size the buttons where responsive and fitted appropriately onto two line.
 * when moving to smaller screens i noticed the large picture at that op of the page caused everything to move down and leave a big gap between the picture and paragraph.
 I noticed that I had the min height of the picture set to 360px in my css.
 I removed this and this allowed the rest of the page ot move up and leave no unnecessary gaps.
 * One issue I had with the JavaScript was adding info windows.
 As the code I found from Traversy media you tube video was different I had to change my code from the previous code institute video for rendering the map on the page to allow me to insert the info window.
 Once I done this however it allowed me to insert info windows with no issues.
 * When testing on different browser I found the code had not been optimised and used [Autoprefixer](https://autoprefixer.github.io/) to optimize it.
 I copied and pasted the code and it added the necessary code to fix this.